LevelsFR/cobblemon-realms-wiki/pokemons-guides/gen-list2/gen_4.md

 ### 🗝️ How to Obtain

-To obtain Darkrai, you must use a `New Moon Whistle`.
+To obtain Darkrai, you must use a `Newmoon Whistle`.
 Craft and use a `New Moon Whistle` from `5 Nightmare Essences`, obtained by sleeping while under the effect of `Lucid Dream`, which is activated by sleeping near a [Dream Catcher](https://wiki.cobblemon-realms.com/mods-guides/legendary_monuments/dream_catcher).
 Warning: having a nightmare can be painful.

 Once you have obtained the whistle, right-click while holding it to summon Darkrai, with a **2% chance of it being Shiny**.